Morning Folks!!

 The most valuable domain names like that one for the most part aren't

-at 2012’s Yankee Stadium.
+in the game at 2012’s Yankee Stadium.
 They're 'parked' in the lot

 outside the stadium, selling hot dogs every day to passersby drawn by just the